soroush-app/xrouter/README.md

 # xrouter
 Library for interacting with XMPP components.
-So you can connect it using any XMPP library which implements [XEP 0114](https://xmpp.org/extensions/xep-0086.html) simply.
+So you can connect it using any XMPP library which implements [XEP 0114](https://xmpp.org/extensions/xep-0086.html).